 Bradley L. Kirkman is the General (Ret.)
-H. Hugh Shelton Distinguished Professor of Leadership and Department Head of the Department of Management, Innovation, and Entrepreneurship in the Poole College of Management at North Carolina State University.
+H. Hugh Shelton Distinguished Professor of Leadership in the Poole College of Management at North Carolina State University.
 He received his Ph.D. in Organizational Behavior from the Kenan-Flagler Business School at the University of North Carolina at Chapel Hill.
 His research focuses on leadership, international management, virtual teams, and work team leadership and empowerment.
 He was formerly the Foreman R. and Ruby Bennett Endowed Chair in Business Administration in the Mays Business School at Texas A&M University.
 He has also worked in the Scheller College of Management at The Georgia Institute of Technology and the Bryan School of Business and Economics at the University of North Carolina Greensboro.
 He has held visiting professor positions in the Department of Management and Organizations at the University of Western Australia in 2006 and the Guanghua School of Management at Peking University in 2012.
 He is currently the Chief Operating Officer of the Organizational Behavior Division in the Academy of Management.

 He is the author of the book 3D Team Leadership: A New Approach for Complex Teams (2017, Stanford University Press).
 He has also authored several articles and book chapters on topics such as leadership, increasing the effectiveness of virtual teams, cross-cultural management issues, and team empowerment.
 His articles have appeared in such journals as the Academy of Management Review, the Academy of Management Journal, the Academy of Management Executive, Journal of Applied Psychology, Personnel Psychology, Journal of Management, Journal of International Business Studies, Organizational Research Methods, Journal of Organizational Behavior, Leadership Quarterly, Human Relations, Journal of Experimental Social Psychology, Group & Organization Management, Journal of Cross Cultural Psychology, Organizational Dynamics, and others.
 His book chapters have appeared in: Oxford Handbook of Industrial and Organizational Psychology; Cambridge Handbook of Culture, Organizations, and Work; Advances in International Management; and Handbook of Global Management: A Guide to Managing Complexity.